rjmortera/resy-snipy/README.md

 ```

 ### Different Restaurant?
-Open the `resys.txt` and add the desired date, party size, and venueId in the following format:
+Edit the `resys.txt` and add the desired date, party size, and venueId in the following format:
 `2022-03-01,2,6194`.
 Feel free to use [this](https://resy-api.vercel.app/api/v1/resy?location=ny&slug=carbone)
 by changing the location and slug params to get the venueId.